 Concrete is poured within excess of water typically called water of convenience that does not bind with the cement particles.
 This excess water takes many years to remove itself.
-In addition there are number of mechanisms that bring water under the slab.
-One such mechanism is clays suction from around the perimeter of a foundation.
-I document that more fully in my previous blog, "Evidence of MoistureLevel Smart Foundation System Performance."
-In addition through the “stack effect”, water vapor along with other gases is pulled in from around the perimeter of a structure to replace gases that are transmitted up through the foundation into the structure and by heat convection drawn up into the attic.
+In addition, there are number of mechanisms that bring water under the slab.
+One such mechanism is clay suction from around the perimeter of a foundation.
+In addition, through the “stack effect”, water vapor along with other gases is pulled in from around the perimeter of a structure to replace gases that are transmitted up through the foundation into the structure and by heat convection drawn up into the attic.
 This is a well-documented process for one of those gases, radon.

 Most solutions to this problem involve installing sealers on the surface of the concrete.
 This is problematic at best for the following reasons: